Quantum key distribution with correlated sources: Results

 where $\{\ket{0_Z}, \ket{1_Z}\}$ is a qubit basis and $\delta(\ge 0)$ is the deviation of the phase modulation from the intended value due to SPFs \cite{pereira}.
-That is, when there is no side-channel information, the states of the single-photons sent by Alice have the form given by Eq.~(\ref{eq:alice_states}), but in the presence of side-channel information, however, these states are defined by Eqs.~(\ref{eq:act_bef}) and (\ref{eq:alice_states}).
-As a result, $\{\ket{\psi_j^\perp}_B\}_{j \in \{0_Z,1_Z,0_X\}}$ is no longer a qubit.
+That is, when there is no side-channel information, the states of the single-photons sent by Alice have the form given by Eq.~(\ref{eq:alice_states_new}), but in the presence of side-channel information, however, these states are defined by Eqs.~(\ref{eq:act_bef_new}) and (\ref{eq:alice_states_new}).

-To prove the security of this protocol we need to evaluate its phase error rate.
-The key idea of the RT is to consider the phase error rate estimation that we would obtain if we replace the actual set of states of the protocol, $\{\ket{\Psi_{0_Z}}_B,\ket{\Psi_{1_Z}}_B,\ket{\Psi_{0_X}}_B\}$, with another set of states, which we call the reference states.
-The reference states need to be selected such that they are similar to the actual states and there is a simple relationship between the events associated with them.
+To prove the security of this QKD protocol with nearest-neighbour pulse correlations, we need to define two equivalent virtual protocols and estimate the phase error rate of each one of them individually, as explained in the previous section.
+In what follows, we consider a particular virtual protocol $t \in \{0,1\}$ and show how one can perform this estimation by using the RT.
+The key idea of the RT is to consider the phase error rate estimation that we would obtain if we replace the actual set of states of the protocol, $\{\ket{\psi_{0_Z|j'_{k-1}}}_B,\ket{\psi_{1_Z|j'_{k-1}}}_B,\ket{\psi_{0_X|j'_{k-1}}}_B\}$, with another set of states, which we call the reference states.
 Being the intuition that since the actual and the reference states are close to each other, one should be able to obtain a relationship between the events associated with the actual states by slightly modifying the relationship for the reference states.
-Here, we select the reference states to be linearly dependent states such that unambiguous state discrimination (USD) \cite{chefles,dusek} is not possible.
+Note that, the choice of reference states is in principle infinite, however, for higher secret key rates they should be linearly dependent states such that unambiguous state discrimination (USD) \cite{chefles,dusek} is not possible.
 This allows us to use directly the original LT protocol \cite{tamaki} to estimate precisely some quantities associated with the reference states and their relationship, as an intermediate step towards obtaining the phase error rate associated with the actual states.